openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 ### Risks and Mitigations

-Adding a new validating admission webhook inherently risks the cluster’s availability and responsiveness.
-At its most extreme, this proposal will require the admission webhook to fetch a `CSIDriver` object on every pod admission request, adding additional strain on the kubernetes apiserver.
+Adding a new validating admission plugin inherently risks the cluster’s availability and responsiveness.
+At its most extreme, this proposal will require the admission plugin to fetch a `CSIDriver` object on every pod admission request, adding additional strain on the kubernetes apiserver.
 A lister for `CSIDriver` objects can mitigate this, and can be particularly effective because most clusters do not have a large number of `CSIDriver` objects, and these objects do not change frequently.

-If the webhook fails, it could have a major impact on cluster availability, specifically when starting new pods.
-To prevent such a failure from impacting the rest of the control plane, the webhook configuration will exempt control plane pods and the pods in the namespace hosting the webhook.
-It should also be possible to manually disable the webhook if desired.

-Implementing this as an admission webhook also means incurring extra network hops on every pod creation request.
-This can have a significant performance impact on OpenShift.
-This performance impact needs to be measured and well understood to avoid serious regressions before this feature moves to GA.
-We may need some assistance from the performance and scale team to quantify this.

-The webhook will run in a privileged namespace (`openshift-cluster-csi-drivers`), requires permissions to read all `CSIDriver` objects on the cluster, and is designed to review pod admission requests and allow or deny those requests.
-The permissions will be limited to only what is required by the webhook, and it will go through the standard security review by the Product Security team to ensure we are limiting the security risks in this design.

-The default behavior of this webhook will have an impact on user experience for any customers using inline volumes, in that the cluster administrator will have to decide on a policy for each CSI driver that they intend to use for inline volumes in unprivileged namespaces.
+The default behavior of this plugin will have an impact on user experience for any customers using inline volumes, in that the cluster administrator will have to decide on a policy for each CSI driver that they intend to use for inline volumes in unprivileged namespaces.
 This is a tradeoff between security